H.S. BASEBALL: LeClair, O'Leary go back-to-back to walk it off in Foxboro tourney opener

 “It was tough to give away the lead in the top half of the seventh,” Suess said.
 “They clawed a couple across. ...
 Knowing we had Sean and Ryan coming up in the bottom of the seventh, you couldn’t ask for a better duo to get it going.”

-Foxboro had nine hits with O’Leary (two hits), Jack Watts, Louis Carangelo, Liam Mulken, Mathieu Marcucella each hitting doubles.
-LeClair also had two hits
+Foxboro had nine hits, with O’Leary (two hits), Jack Watts, Louis Carangelo, Liam Mulken, and Mathieu Marcucella each hitting doubles.
+LeClair also had two hits.

 “We swung the bats well,” Suess said.
 “Five doubles in a game, that’s rare.
 It was a whole team effort.”

-Next for Foxboro is another home contest against No. 12 Sandwich, with game time and date to be determined.
+Next for Foxboro was another home contest against No. 12 Sandwich Wednesday.